tinymce/tinymce-docs/advanced/migration-guide-from-3.x.md

 ## Event handling

 TinyMCE 4.0 has a new way of binding events.
-Instead of the old dispatcher method it uses the more common "on" and "off" like for example jQuery.
+Instead of the old dispatcher method, it uses the more common "on" and "off" like for example jQuery.
 It also allows you to bind multiple events and cancel events using the more common preventDefault and stopPropagation.
 Check the [API documentation]({{ site.baseurl }}/api/class/tinymce.editor/) for a full list of events.

 ```js
 // Old event